 One of the most striking antlions in Florida is Glenurus gratus (Say).
-The richly dark-marked wings are distinctive in Florida according to Stange (1980a).
-While most antlion larvae are found in the soil, the unusual, two-toothed mandibled larva of G. gratus lives in tree holes.
+The richly dark-marked wings are distinctive in Florida, according to Stange (1980a).
+While most antlion larvae are found in the soil, the unusual, two-toothed mandibled larvae of Glenurus gratus live in tree holes.
 Adults can be seen flying in forested areas during the summer months and sometimes are attracted to lights.
 This species is found throughout peninsular Florida.

 Figure 1.
 Adult Glenurus gratus (Say), an antlion.
 Photograph by Lyle J. Buss, University of Florida.